-Engine Oil Level
+Checking Engine Oil Level

-Check the engine oil level during engine shutdown periods at the intervals specified in the Maintenance Table.
-The dipstick is stamped with FULL and ADD to indicate the level of oil in the crankcase.
-For accurate readings, shut off the engine and wait approximately 10 minutes before checking the engine oil level.
+Check the engine oil level daily.
+The oil dipstick is located on the side of the engine as shown in Figure 6-2.
+The dipstick is stamped with FULL and ADD to indicate the crankcase oil level.
+For accurate readings, shut off the engine and wait approximately 10 minutes before checking the oil level.
 This allows oil in the upper portion of the engine to drain back into the crankcase.